szilard/benchm-ml/README.md

 Compared to random forests, boosting requires more tuning to get a good choice of hyperparameters (for which the method is highly accurate).

-TODO: Grid search on validation set and see best test AUC.
+TODO: Grid search on validation set and get AUC on test set.
 Compare to RF.

 #### Deep neural networks